 Your skin is your first line of defense against injury and disease.
 Disorders of the skin are common, can range from mild to severe, and sometimes require the services of a dermatologist.

-Medicare coverage for dermatologic procedures depends on whether or not they are deemed medically necessary, that is to evaluate, diagnose or treat a specific medical disease, illness, injury, condition, or symptoms that meet accepted standards of medicine.
+Medicare coverage for dermatologic procedures depends on whether they are deemed medically necessary, that is to evaluate, diagnose or treat a specific medical disease, illness, injury, condition, or symptoms that meet accepted standards of medicine.

 Following the guideline of medical necessity, examples of dermatology procedures that are covered by Medicare are:

 - Excision (cutting away) of a skin lesion to prevent the disease from spreading

 - Laser surgery (using light beams instead of instruments) to remove a tumor

 - Biopsy (taking a sample of skin tissue) to diagnose, rule out or treat cancer

 - Cryotherapy (use of extreme cold) to treat tumors

 - Mohs surgery (a type of procedure) to remove skin cancer